-When it comes to underappreciated classes, the monk is way up there. sure, it doesn’t fit the classic D&D tropes most of our grew up on.
+When it comes to underappreciated classes, the monk is way up there. sure, it doesn’t fit the classic D&D tropes most of us grew up on.
 Giant battle axes?
 Nope.
-Array of powerful spells?
+An array of powerful spells?
 Nah.
-But the Monk does offer a variety of of interesting features bundled together with a cool system for unarmed combat.
+But the Monk does offer a variety of interesting features bundled together with a cool system for unarmed combat.
 Sound intriguing?
 Learn more with our Monk 5E Guide!

 Updated for Tasha’s Cauldron of Everything